Core Idea

 • Technology Architecture — hardware, software, and network infrastructure

-Beyond the ADM, TOGAF includes supporting components such as the Enterprise Continuum (a taxonomy for classifying architecture artifacts), the Architecture Repository (a structured storage system for architecture assets), and comprehensive guidelines on architectural governance, principles, and deliverables.
+Supporting components include the Enterprise Continuum (taxonomy for classifying architecture artifacts), the Architecture Repository (structured storage for architecture assets), and guidelines on governance, principles, and deliverables.

 Relationship with ArchiMate

-TOGAF and ArchiMate are complementary standards maintained by The Open Group.
-TOGAF provides the process (the “how”), while ArchiMate provides the modeling language (the “what to draw”).
-ArchiMate’s three core layers—Business, Application, and Technology—map directly to TOGAF ADM Phases B, C, and D respectively.
-ArchiMate’s Strategy/Motivation and Implementation/Migration extensions align with the remaining TOGAF phases.
+TOGAF and ArchiMate are complementary standards from The Open Group.
+TOGAF provides the process (the “how”); ArchiMate provides the modeling language (the “what to draw”).
+ArchiMate’s three core layers—Business, Application, and Technology—map directly to TOGAF ADM Phases B, C, and D. ArchiMate’s Strategy/Motivation and Implementation/Migration extensions align with the remaining phases.

-In practice, enterprise architects use TOGAF to establish their architecture development process and governance structure, then use ArchiMate to create standardized visual models at each ADM phase.
-This combination enables systematic architecture development with clear, consistent visual communication across stakeholder groups.
+In practice, enterprise architects use TOGAF to establish the architecture development process and governance structure, then use ArchiMate to create standardized visual models at each ADM phase.

 Why This Matters

 Enterprise architecture requires both systematic methodology and effective communication.
-TOGAF provides the structured approach that ensures nothing is overlooked in complex, organization-wide architectural transformations, while preventing ad-hoc, inconsistent architecture practices.
-Without a framework like TOGAF, enterprise architecture efforts often become fragmented, politically driven, or disconnected from business strategy.
-TOGAF’s widespread adoption also creates a common vocabulary and approach across organizations, enabling architects to share practices and collaborate effectively.
+TOGAF provides structured approach that ensures nothing is overlooked in complex, organization-wide transformations and prevents ad-hoc, fragmented architecture practices.
+Its widespread adoption also creates a common vocabulary across organizations, enabling architects to share practices and collaborate effectively.

 Sources